-- Statement of Net Position
+- Statements of Net Position

-- Statement of Revenues, Expenses and Changes in Net Position
+- Statements of Revenues, Expenses and Changes in Net Position

-- Statement of Cash Flows
+- Statements of Cash Flows

 - Notes to Financial Statements

-The statement of net position includes all of the District's assets, deferred outflows, liabilities and deferred inflows, with the difference reported as net position.
+The statements of net position include all of the District's assets, deferred outflows, liabilities and deferred inflows, with the difference reported as net position.
 Net Position is displayed in two categories:

-- Net investment in capital assets - Unrestricted
+- Investment in capital assets - Unrestricted

-The statement of net position provides the basis for evaluating the capital structure of the District and assessing its liquidity and financial flexibility.
+The statements of net position provide the basis for evaluating the capital structure of the District and assessing its liquidity and financial flexibility.

-The statement of revenues, expenses and changes in net position presents information which shows how the District's net position changed during each year.
+The statements of revenues, expenses and changes in net position present information which shows how the District's net position changed during each year.
 All of the year's revenues and expenses are recorded when the underlying transaction occurs, regardless of the timing of the related cash flows.
-The statement of revenues, expenses and changes in net position measures the success of the District's operations during the year and determines whether the District has recovered its costs through user fees and other charges.
+The statements of revenues, expenses and changes in net position measure the success of the District's operations during the year and determine whether the District has recovered its costs through user fees and other charges.

-The statement of cash flows provides information regarding the District's cash receipts and cash disbursements during the year.
-This statement reports cash activity in four categories:
+The statements of cash flows provide information regarding the District's cash receipts and cash disbursements during the year.
+These statements report cash activity in four categories: